Restaurant owners steamed at decision to delay indoor dining

-Dave Mallari, owner of The Sinful Kitchen in Portland, couldn’t control his feelings Wednesday afternoon when he heard that Gov. Janet Mills had indefinitely postponed the re-opening of indoor dining in Cumberland, York and Androscoggin counties.
+Dave Mallari, owner of The Sinful Kitchen in Portland, couldn’t control his feelings Wednesday afternoon when he learned that Gov. Janet Mills had indefinitely postponed the reopening of indoor dining in Cumberland, York and Androscoggin counties.

 “I’m shaking right now I’m so angry,” he said.
 “This is the first time I’ve really been angry during this.
 I’ve been understanding during this whole process, and we’ve made modifications.
 But this is so upsetting.”